Threat Intelligence

 Focus on the Real Problem, and Leave the Rest Alone

 As a team, we can now quickly deduce how far the threat has spread, and the breadth of its impact in our organization.
 We can tell whether or not we’re seeing malicious logins from the individuals we know received the email.
-With that knowledge, we can intelligently, whether via automation, orchestration, or manually.
-We can block the dangerous URL across all our email platforms, and prevent that sender from reaching any of our recipients.
+With that knowledge, we can intelligently, whether via automation, orchestration, or manually, block the dangerous URL across all our email platforms, and prevent that sender from reaching any of our recipients.
 As discussed earlier, we can also remove whatever malicious emails have already made it through, rapidly remediating across all mail platforms to remove the threat.

 Just as importantly, we know what we don’t have to do.
 We don’t have to scan the users’ machines for malware; we’ve determined that it’s just a phishing site.
 I’ve determined that the users’ credentials were at risk, but nothing else.